-THB AND SMUGGLING: WHAT IS WHAT?

-THB is often used interchangeably with migrant smuggling, which can be confusing in military operations.
-In contrast to migrant smuggling, THB can also occur within one country without crossing borders and requires coercion, a clear feature of distinction in theory.
-However, it will be difficult to differentiate between coercion and one's own free will in a context of severe crisis and lack of basic needs in practice.
-Often, a distinction will not be possible due to limited insights.
+THB and migrant Smuggling

 Though being separate crimes, THB and migrant smuggling are often interlinked with each other.
 Individuals might agree to be smuggled at the beginning of their journey while ending up in exploitative situations.
 Additionally, the perpetrators frequently use the same routes or means of transport for both THB and smuggling, making differentiation even more difficult.
 This is why suspicious cases should be further monitored and reported to responsible authorities either way.

-CHALLENGE: THE ISSUE OF IDENTIFICATION
+Challenge: The Issue of Identification

 THB is often invisible and difficult to trace.
 Organized crime networks are hard to tackle since they mostly consist of chains of different contact points which are 'highly fluid and adaptable'.
-Therefore, one of the main challenges of THB in missions is identifying both victims and perpetrators.
-The latter do not necessarily fulfil the stereotypical criteria of gang lords but can be anyone from neighbours to friends to even family members of the victim.
-At the same time, victims threatened by their abusers are too scared of approaching authorities.
+Therefore, one of the main challenges of THB is identifying both victims and perpetrators.
+The latter do not necessarily fulfill the stereotypical criteria of obvious criminals but can be anyone from neighbours to friends to even family members of the victim.
+At the same time, victims threatened by their abusers often are too scared of approaching authorities.
 They usually try to stay unnoticed.
 THB is typically lacking data and evidence and is, therefore, often perceived as being non-existent.
-However, even without reported cases, it should be kept in mind that the crime might be taking place.
-As a result, THB needs to be addressed through prevention measures at any time.
+However, even without reported cases, THB might exist and be committed.
+Therefor, THB needs to be addressed through prevention measures at any time.